12th July, 2021

 These costs can really take people by surprise, because many people don’t know they exist.

 Industry memberships are sometimes mandatory, but more often simply recommended, and involve businesses joining governing bodies (of sorts) that oversee their industries – whether regionally or internationally.
 The ACCC lists a number of these industry associations on its website, while New Zealand also have an array of industry and trade associations.

 For instance, if you ran a decorating business, you may need to join a regulatory body tasked with making sure all decorators are working safely and correctly (depending on the country).
-And even if you require no such membership at the moment, are you certain that you won’t pivot your business down the line?

 Depending on the type, breadth and level of insurance you go for, this can be a modest cost or a massive one.
 Either way, it’s not something that any business owner should ignore.

 The long-term survival of your fledgling business is more important than your early profit levels, so take it seriously, shop around to find the best insurance deal, and get your operation covered.

 Running your cupcake business from the convenience of your own kitchen sounded so perfect.

 But failing to take into account permits that your local council requires may mean that your business is cooked before you can even get it off the ground.

 Find out what permits and licences you’ll need to do business in your area.
 There might be local, state or national requirements for your business to be legal – and they are often annual expenses.